-Craft digital campaigns and graphics
+- Crafting digital campaigns and visuals

-Assist in the dissemination of MPI publications
+- Assisting in the dissemination of MPI publications

-Edit multimedia audio and video
+- Editing multimedia audio and video

-Research potential authors and topics
+- Researching potential authors and topics.

 The MPI internship program lasts for four months and is divided into three cycles over the course of the year.
 There is some flexibility in internship start and end dates, but the Spring internship cycle generally runs from January through April, the Summer cycle from May through August, and the Fall semester from September through December.